-In celebration of the life and legacy of Martin Luther King Jr., Mary Frances Berry, author, activist, educator and historian, delivers a keynote address titled, “Race, Protest, and Politics: Where Do We Go From Here?”
+In celebration of the life and legacy of Martin Luther King Jr., Mary Frances Berry, author, activist, educator and historian, delivers a keynote address, free and open to the public, titled, “Race, Protest, and Politics: Where Do We Go From Here?”

 Berry is the Geraldine R. Segal Professor of American Social Thought and Professor of History at the University of Pennsylvania, where she teaches the history of American law and the history of law and social policy.
 For more than four decades, Berry has been one of the most visible and respected activists in the cause of civil rights, gender equality and social justice.
 Serving as Chairperson of the US Civil Rights Commission, Berry led the charge for equal rights and liberties for all Americans over the course of four Presidential administrations.
 A trailblazer for women and African-Americans alike, she also became the first woman of any race to head a major research university as Chancellor of the University of Colorado at Boulder.

 Berry made history as one of the founders of the monumental Free South Africa Movement (FSAM).
 She received the Nelson Mandela award from the South African Government for her role in organizing the FSAM, raising global awareness of South African injustice that helped to end over 40 years of apartheid.
 She also served as Assistant Secretary for Education in the US Department of Health, Education and Welfare, working to make these historically inequitable systems achieve a new level of fairness.